-** Assuming a 12-month lease, agency fee of half a month’s rent amortised over the lease term.
+** Assuming a 12-month lease, agency fee of half a month’s rent amortized over the lease term.

-Weave Co-Living bedrooms are fully furnished with a bed, desk, chair, wardrobe, drawers, flat screen smart TV, fridge and freezer, mirrors, bin and shoe rack which is more than $15,000 of value in-room.
+Weave Co-Living bedrooms are fully furnished with a bed, desk, chair, wardrobe, drawers, flat screen smart TV, fridge and freezer, mirrors and bin which is more than $15,000 of value in-room.
 Weave also doesn’t charge any agency fee.

-Comparison based on standard Weave bedrooms at Weave on Boundary.
+Comparison based on quad bedrooms at Weave on Boundary.

 Community, flexible lease terms, no need to wait long to resolve maintenance issues – this and more on qualitative benefits of co-living in our next blog post in which Sachin will share some of his own experiences as a young professional renting an apartment in Hong Kong.